 Do you want to try a new event but aren’t ready to test the waters against the industry’s leading amateur and youth competitors?
-AQHA’s novice classes are designed to help you and your horse grow in a new event at your pace.
-And you can choose to exhibit your horse in one or more novice classes that you are eligible for.
+AQHA’s Level 1 classes are designed to help you and your horse grow in a new event at your pace.
+You can choose to exhibit your horse in one or more horse show classes that you are eligible for.

 Buying a Horse?

-Novice exhibitors must still request a novice permit to show a horse that is owned by a non-family member at any of the top 10 AQHA circuit shows that allow permit competition.
+- Level 1 exhibitors must still request a permit to show a horse that is owned by a non-family member at any of the top 10 AQHA circuit shows that allow permit competition.
 The top 10 shows are determined by the total number of entries the previous year and can change from year to year.

-If you have never shown in an AQHA show, consider yourself a novice.
-As a novice exhibitor, you compete in a separate class to learn new events at your own pace.
+If you have never shown in an AQHA show, consider yourself Level 1.

-There are a few rules to follow to determine your eligibility as a novice.
-Novice points are awarded for an exhibitor’s lifetime points in that novice class.
-You cannot compete as a novice in any novice classes if you match any of the following criteria:
+There are a few rules to follow to determine your eligibility as a Level 1 competitor.
+Level 1 points are awarded for an exhibitor’s lifetime points in that class.
+You cannot compete in the relevant Level 1 class if you match any of the following criteria:

-- The AQHA Professional Horsemen's Association is devoted to entry-level members.
+- Utilize your resources.
+The AQHA Professional Horsemen's Association is devoted to entry-level members.
 If you have questions or concerns, don’t be afraid to contact them.